alexey1607/scalyr-community/guides/zen-and-the-art-of-server-monitoring.md

 At Scalyr, we're a group of experienced operations engineers who - despite what you may think of the craft - don't love being yelled at by the sales department, and certainly don't love being woken up at 3 am by our own alerts.
 We've learned a lot from our years on the front lines (both in tending to other peoples' servers and, more recently, Scalyr's own servers):  Monitoring is critical to your application's health, and effective monitoring is critical to your own.

-What do we mean by effective monitoring?
-We mean structuring your monitoring and alerts in such a way that you're able to catch problems before they arise or, if you can't, identify and fix them as quickly and painlessly as possible.
+In this guide, we're going to explore exactly what we mean by "effective monitoring" and offer a framework in which to think about your own environments.
+You'll learn to structure your monitoring and alerts in such a way that you're able to catch problems before they arise or, if you can't, identify and fix them as quickly and painlessly as possible.

 ## Challenges

 Three historical challenges to effective monitoring are a false sense of security, a lack of cohesive tools, and the wrong mindset.
 These are related to one another.

-The false sense of security looks like this:  "Pingdom will let me know if my site goes down.
-I want to know if my site goes down.
-So all I need is Pingdom!"
-(And we're fans of Pingdom btw - they're a genuinely great and simple service:  Ping your site, green = up, red = down.)
-But Pingdom alone won't keep you safe.
+The false sense of security looks like this:  "I care if my site goes down.
+A ping test will let me know if my site goes down, so all I need is a ping test!"
+(A ping test is a simple monitor that pings your site and alterts accordingly - green = up, red = down.)

+But a ping test alone won't keep you safe.
 You'll only know about problems once they've spilled over and caused a crash.
 And you'll miss other problems (say, for example, if your site stays up but hackers replace all of your images with pictures of tiny kittens playing tiny violins.)

 Similarly, most hosting providers will give you some default graphs and alerts on your dashboard:  Basic traffic and CPU metrics, an email alert if the server fails, and maybe some raw log access.
-And you'll be forgiven if you think "Ah ha - they've got me covered."
+And you'll be forgiven if you think "Ah ha - now they've got me covered."
 These defaults are great and useful.
 But not enough!
 If your web server instance runs out of memory, starts swapping to disk, and site performance drops to nil, you're likely to miss it.
 And depending on the naggyness of your users, you could miss it for a while.

 Even if you combine a ping monitor, your hosting provider's dashboards and alerts, and maybe some additional outside services - a log management service or an exception monitoring service - your tools (and mental monitoring model - say that three times fast) are now spread around.
 What happens when they all start firing and sending you emails?